hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlock.md

  - `$ATTEMPTS[<string>]` format can be used to show `<string>` when there are no failed attempts.
 You can use pango-markup here. `<string>` can be empty to hide.
  - **do not** run commands that never exit.
 This will hang the AsyncResourceGatherer and you won't have a good time.

+## User Signals

+- `SIGUSR1` - unlocks hyprlock.
+For example, you can switch to a another tty and run `pkill -USR1 hyprlock`.
+- `SIGUSR2` - updates labels.
+See above.